gemini-cli-extensions/cloud-sql-mysql/README.md

 Interact with MySQL using natural language:

+* **Provision Infrastructure:**
+    * "Create a new Cloud SQL for MySQL instance named 'e-commerce-prod' in the 'my-gcp-project' project."
+    * "Create a new user named 'analyst' with read access to all tables."
 * **Explore Schemas and Data:**
   * "Show me all tables in the 'orders' database."
   * "What are the columns in the 'products' table?"